zivtech/vagrant-development-vm/README.md

 for formatting options.

 - *hostname*: The hostname that gets set inside the VM.
 Defaults to `vm`.
-- *private_ip*: The private IP to provision for this host.
-Defaults to `33.33.33.40`.
+- *private_ipv4*: The private IP to provision for this host.
+Defaults to `172.16.0.2`.
 - *box*:The base box to use to build the puppet work on top of.
-Commetning out the line below (or overriding in config,yaml) to switch to 12.04 should also work.
-Defaults to `puppetlabs/ubuntu-14.04-64-puppet` though `puppetlabs/ubuntu-12.04-64-puppet` is also supported.
+Defaults to `zivtech/ubuntu-16.04-server-puppet-4`
 - *memory*: The amount of memory (in megabytes) to provision.
 Defaults to `2048`.
 - *sync_folder*: Set this to false in order to not mount the www folder in this directory *inside* `/var/www` on the VM.
 Defaults to true.